Calculating Unit Rates and Unit Prices

 Definition of Unit Rate

 A unit rate is a specific type of rate where the second value, also known as the denominator when expressed as a fraction, is the number one.
 This concept has many practical applications.
-For instance, the expression "60 miles per 1 hour" or, in fraction form, "60 miles/1 hour" exemplifies a unit rate.
+For instance, the expression "60 miles per 1 hour" or, in fraction form, "60 miles/1 hour" is an example of a unit rate.
 With unit rates, it's common to omit the 1 in the second value.
 So instead of saying "60 miles per 1 hour," we can simply say "60 miles per hour."

 Definition and example of a unit rate written three ways.